Mehtab Abbasi: Governor of Khyber Pakhtunkhwa

-Head Of Aviation Affairs
+Head of Aviation Affairs

 After resigning as the Governor of Khyber Pakhtunkhwa and a year-long hiatus, Abbasi took up the role of aviation advisor to the prime minister on 14 February 2017.
-Abbasi took this position to improve the loss-making Pakistan International Airlines (PIA) and turnaround its operations.
+Abbasi took this position to improve the loss-making Pakistan International Airlines (PIA) and turn around its operations.
 In this short time, he has made big changes in the PIA, whereby the CEO and CCO were replaced.
 Furthermore, improvements have been made in aircraft surveillance to curb drug trafficking, which was rampant in the past.
 The New Islamabad Airport was also completed under his supervision.

+Leaving PML-N

+He left the PML(N) on 15 December 2023.
+On 20 January 2024, his party membership was officially terminated after he announced his support for Ali Khan Jadoon, the Pakistan Tehreek-e-Insaf-backedindependent candidate, in the 2024 Pakistani general election for NA-17 Abbottabad-II.